bikk-uk/jest-mock-express/README.md

 It will also provide a mock `next` function for convenience.
 That will also be cleared as part of the call to `mockClear`/`clearMockRes`.

-To create mock responses with values, you can simply provide them to the function in any order with all being optional.
+To create mock responses with values, you can simply provide them to the function in any order, with all being optional.
 Loose type definitions for standard properties are provided, custom properties (`[key: string]: any`) will be passed through to the returned `res` object.

 ```typescript
 const { res, next, clearMockRes } = getMockRes({